moorepants/me41055/content/pages/syllabus.rst

 - You will have unlimited tries for each question.
 - You may bring any reference materials on paper.
 - You may bring a single USB stick with reference materials.
-Make sure the drive is formatted with the NFTS file system.
+Make sure the drive is formatted with the NTFS file system.
 The computers have the following software:

   - Adobe Acrobat Reader for PDF files